The Eighth Post

-Gravity Knife News
+Gravity Knife News Summary (~November 2020)

 In another constitutional case of mine, Cracco v.
 Vance, I challenged the application of New York’s ban on “gravity knives” to certain folding knives.
 The challenge was based on the doctrine of vagueness rather than on the Second Amendment.
-On March 27, 2019, Judge Paul Crotty of the United States District Court for the Southern District of New York granted my motion for summary judgment, holding that the statute is unconstitutionally vague when applied to knives that require more than one or two wrist-flicks to open.
+On March 27, 2019, Judge Paul A. Crotty of the United States District Court for the Southern District of New York granted my motion for summary judgment, holding that the statute is unconstitutionally vague when applied to knives that require more than one or two wrist-flicks to open.
 A copy of the decision may be found here.

 The legislature repealed the operative part of the statutory ban on gravity knives about two months after the Cracco decision.
-Governor Cuomo, noting that the legal landscape had changed (a reference to the Cracco decision), did not veto that measure as he had done with the two prior attempts to reform the statute, but signed it into law in late May 2019.
+Governor Cuomo

 In a Summary Order dated November 25, 2020, the Second Circuit held that “[t]he judgment of the district court hereby is VACATED and REMANDED with an instruction to dismiss the complaint as moot.

-Jim Maloney
+Jim Maloney (aka the

 Older News about the Nunchaku Case (with IMPORTANT WARNING)